stiartsly/WhisperDemo-Pi/README.md

 ## License

-Whisper Demo påroject source code files are made available under the MIT License, located in the LICENSE file.
+Whisper Demo project source code files are made available under the MIT License, located in the LICENSE file.